20kdc/c3ds-projects/colour-depth-fix/README.md

 This is designed to avert the 16-bit colour problem without using Xephyr (slow and potentially not available on Mac).

+**_You do not need to use this if your engine uses the SDL renderer, including the "Windows NT" version of Docking Station and including CE 1 beta 3b and onwards.
+However, the "Windows NT" version of the engine does not have good sound quality.
+Use CE 1 Beta 3b instead.
+It's just better._**

 This version should work with:

 * Docking Station engine "2.296 (CE 1 beta 1)"